CogComp/lbjava/lbjava/doc/LBJLANGUAGE.md

 The `testingMetric` and `alpha` clauses are sub-clauses of `cval`, and, consequently, have no effect when the `cval` clause is not present.
 The `testingMetric` clause gives the user the opportunity to provide a custom testing methodology.
-The object provided to the `testingMetric` clause must implement the `LBJ2.learn.TestingMetric` interface.
-If this clause is not provided, then it will default to the `LBJ2.learn.Accuracy` metric, which simply returns the ratio of correct predictions made by the classifier on the testing fold to the total number of examples contained within said fold.
+The object provided to the `testingMetric` clause must implement the `learn.TestingMetric` interface.
+If this clause is not provided, then it will default to the `learn.Accuracy` metric, which simply returns the ratio of correct predictions made by the classifier on the testing fold to the total number of examples contained within said fold.